13 Paralegal CV Examples That Work in 2026

 Why this CV works

 • Are you entering a niche like immigration law?
 Make a special effort to highlight your expertise in a particular area.
+Demonstrating an understanding of immigration application forms and showing a strong commitment to client satisfaction will also make your application more competitive.

-View more immigration paralegal resumes >
+View more immigration paralegal CVs >

 or download as PDF